 In the end, the Scout must be reviewed individually by the counselor to ensure completion of the badge’s requirements.

-The OCBSA released the following statement on Merit Badge Days:
+Orange County Council of Scouting America released the following statement on Merit Badge Days:

-Merit badges have long been a cornerstone of the Boy Scouts of America program, allowing Scouts to try different hobbies, explore career opportunities, and even learn skills that could save their lives, or that of someone else.
+Merit badges have long been a cornerstone of Scouting America program, allowing Scouts to try different hobbies, explore career opportunities, and even learn skills that could save their lives, or that of someone else.
 Group merit badge instruction, or “Merit Badge Days,” which have been widely practiced in the Orange County Council and elsewhere, can be a very effective way for Scouts to learn and earn badges.
-In order to maintain the quality of group merit badge instruction, the National Council of the Boy Scouts of America has prescribed certain rules for this type of learning environment in its Guide to Advancement.
+In order to maintain the quality of group merit badge instruction, the National Council of Scouting America has prescribed certain rules for this type of learning environment in its Guide to Advancement.

-Because of concerns raised by leaders and parents, Orange County Council’s Executive Board recently affirmed the importance of these national policies and agreed that all merit badge instruction for groups of Scouts from more than a single unit conducted in the Orange County Council would comply with them.
+Because of concerns raised by leaders and parents, Orange County Council’s Executive Board recently affirmed the importance of these National policies and agreed that all merit badge instruction for groups of Scouts from more than a single unit conducted in the Orange County Council would comply with them.
 In many cases, this will entail no structural change to the way a Merit Badge Day is conducted.
 After all, many of these events are of very high quality, adhering rigorously to the standards of advancement that any leader or parent would desire.
 In others, it may require some changes.

 MERIT BADGE DAY COUNSELORS